What is Quality Control (QC): Learn in 7 Minutes

 Challenges: Pharmaceutical Industry Quality Control

 Pharmaceutical quality control (QC) testing is critical to ensuring that drugs are safe, effective, and consistent.
+A significant portion of the CGMP regulations (21 CFR 211) pertain to the quality control laboratory and product testing.
 However, several challenges arise in the process, which can complicate the testing procedures and impact product quality and regulatory compliance.
 Below are some of the key challenges in pharmaceutical quality control testing:

 1. Complexity of Drug Formulations